 with an update from Karyn Biasca, Department Chair, on the status of the

 Department where industry representatives input on curriculum is

 welcomed.
 The AAC meeting is followed by a Luncheon for participants.

 8:30 am Check-in begins

 Senior Design Project Abstracts

-the participant, but registration is requested so that we may order meeting
+Registration is requested so that we may order meeting

 supplies and food accurately.
 If you have any questions, please contact Bridget Victorey at 715-346-4817 or

 firstname.lastname@example.org.
 There is no cost to attend.